fabd/kanji-koohii/web/koohii/api/README.md

 A succesful response has `Content-Type: application/json; charset=utf-8` in the HTTP response header.

-When a request is successful the response starts with the "stat" field with the value "ok":
+**Successful response** starts with "stat" => "ok":

     {
       "stat": "ok",
       //(misc. data follows...)
     }

-When a request fails the following format is used.
-Note that this is a failure from the API logic, which is always HTTP 200 OK.
-A low level failure needs to be handled separately, such as HTTP 403, etc. and will not contain JSON.
+**Failed response** returns "stat" => "fail".
+Note that an API error is HTTP 200.
+A low level failure such as HTTP 403, etc. will not return this response.

     {
       "stat":    "fail",